node-class-may-2023/ComIT_Node/nodejs.md

 * The index.js file still has our code and that it's more readable
 * We don't need uglify.js as dependency as we prepare our files before we deploy them
 * This is why we can install it as devDependency
-* NPM can also uninstall packages running the unninstall command
+* NPM can also uninstall packages running the uninstall command
 * First we'll install a new module so we can then test this new command
 * Install [Morgan.js](https://github.com/expressjs/morgan)